MMw-Unibo/INSANE/README.md

 * **Currently, INSANE only runs on two physical machines.** We are working on a new version that will support multiple machines.
 * We tested the code only with **Mellanox NICs**.
 NICs from other vendors might work, but it is possible that small code changes are required.

+To check whether the device is using the Mellanox driver, please run the command `dpdk-devbind.py` and check that the interface that will be used with DPDK (e.g., `roce0`) is bound to either the `mlx5_core` or the `mlx4_core` driver.

 We are working on removing these limitations in the next release.

 ### Environment setup